catdad/json-cli-toolkit/README.md

 Transform json input using a whitelist or blacklist of properties.

-`--exclude`: A list of properties to exlude, if present.
+`--exclude`: Optional, a list of properties to exlude, if present.
 This list is provided as space-separated properties.
 They can be top-level properties or nested properties using dot notation.

-`--include`: A list of proerties to include, if present.
+`--include`: Optional, a list of proerties to include, if present.
 This list is provided as space-separated properties.
 They can be top-level properties or nested properties using dot notation.

 **Examples:**